HomeHealth & LifestyleHow Regular Health and Safety Training Improves Employee Productivity

 Job satisfaction

-When employers invest in health and safety training, it sends a message to employees that their well-being is valued and that the organisation is committed to providing a safe work environment.
+When employers invest in health and safety training, it sends a message to employees that their well-being is valued and that the organization is committed to providing a safe work environment.
 This sense of support and concern for their welfare can increase job satisfaction.

 Who Should Take Health and Safety Training?